- Everything You Need To Know About NARS Light Reflecting Foundation - January 15, 2022

 I saw a TikTok video where a girl cut the cardboard inserts that came with her Air Forces as a DIY crease protector.
 While this is a cost-effective method, I’d recommend buying Force Fields ($10).
 I imagine them to be way more comfortable and durable than cardboard (they’re made of flexible foam).
 I also use my Force Fields in my Air Jordan 1’s.
 No crinkly toe box formed against me shall prosper.

-5. Quick clean your white Air force 1’s between wears.
+5. Quick clean your white Air force 1’s between wears with sneaker wipes.

 Don’t wait until your White Air Force 1s are trashed to clean them.
 Use a sneaker wipe or damp clothes between wears and deep cleans to preserve them.

 6. Don’t delay your “deep” cleaning and have a bottle of THIS sneaker cleaner on hand. (also, available here on Amazon).